Yvon Bilodeau

 Yvon Bilodeau (born January 18, 1951) is a Canadian former professional ice hockey player.
 He played in four WHA games with the Calgary Cowboys during the 1975–76 season.

-Personal
+Personal life

-His younger brother Bob Bilodeau was a 1973 draft pick of the Atlanta Flames.
+His younger brother Bob Bilodeau was a 1973 draft pick of the Atlanta Flames..
+His son, Brent Bilodeau, played professional ice hockey for the Montreal Canadiens and Seattle Thunderbirds, he was selected 17th overall in the 1991 NHL entry draft.
+His grandson, Tyler Bilodeau plays for the UCLA Bruins.